Community Pet Pantry

 • If your pet is having behavioral problems please do your best to solve them.
 Speak to your veterinarian and contact an animal trainer for classes and other suggestions.
 Some behavioral issues are caused by underlying medical problems.
 Others may be addressed through training or by making changes to your pet’s environment and household routines.

-• If someone in your home is suffering with allergies, please consult a physician as there are a number of medical possibilities to help.
+• If someone in your home is suffering with allergies, please consult a physician as there are a number of medical options to help.
 Consult your veterinarian as there are some pet food additives that can reduce pet dander.
 You can also create a clean room in your house with an animal free zone and use hypo allergenic pillows and pillow covers

 If however, you find that you still must relinquish your pet to our shelter:

-- You will need to call for an appointment. (please inquire about schedule)
+- You will need to call for an appointment.

 Please note that if you miss your scheduled appointment, you will again be placed at the end of any waiting list and must establish another appointment.